What does it take to save $1 million in your CPF Account as your retirement plan?

 When you take an HDB Concessionary Loan, you need to pay at least 10 per cent of the flat price.
 This can come from your CPF OA or your pocket.
 And since you have transferred everything from the OA to the SA, your pocket it is.

 A typical 3-room resale flat costs around S$350,000.
 This means you should be prepared to fork out at least S$35,000 in cash somehow (a little less after grants).

 If you are buying private housing or an Executive Condominium (EC), you will have to take a bank loan and put down 20 per cent.
-So a $700,000 EC would mean a cash payment of $140,000, if you have nothing in your CPF OA.
+So a S$700,000 EC would mean a cash payment of S$140,000, if you have nothing in your CPF OA.

 In addition, many Singaporeans pay their mortgage through their CPF OA.
 This will, of course, not be an option for you if all the money has been transferred to your SA.

 You have to be very disciplined at money management, in order to make the significant down payment without CPF.
 And because you are paying the mortgage in cash, you will have to plan your monthly finances carefully.
 This is exactly what Singaporean Loo Cheng Chuan, aka Mr CPF, did to accumulate a million dollars in his CPF account -- he saved and scrimped during his early years of his career, and is now reaping the benefits.

 Your CPF OA can be used for education loans when applying for studies from a recognised institution (and yes, you do have to pay back your CPF account, with interest!).

 If you have not completed your diploma or degree but intend to, you will have to turn to banks if your OA is empty.
 If you do decide to take out an education loan from a bank, be sure that you are careful to repay on time.
 Failure to do so can greatly impact your credit score later.